liu-le-xin/Signal/README.md

-# Cloudflare Signal - Product Feedback Dashboard
+# Signal - Product Feedback Dashboard

 A modern, beautiful dashboard built with React, Vite, and Shadcn/UI for managing product feedback.
 Powered by **Cloudflare Workers AI** for intelligent feedback analysis.